Alice C. Linsley

 While the term "caste system" is generally associated with the Vedic culture in India, this social organization can be traced back to neolithic Africa.
 Although not all lines of work were along caste lines, as John W. May has demonstrated, the Horite priesthood shows evidence of having been a caste in the strictest sense of the word.
 The Horites practiced endogamy whereby they preserved their bloodlines in anticipation of the coming of the Deified Ruler who would be born from one of their chaste Horite virgins.

 In the Bible the Horites are associated with the Edomites (Genesis 36).
-They were renown for their high standards of sexual purity and morality.
+Their ruler-priests (the ha'biru) were renown for a high standard of sexual purity and morality.
 Before their terms of priestly service they shaved their bodies and did not consume wine.
 Plutarch wrote that the “priests of the Sun at Heliopolis never carry wine into their temples, for they regard it as indecent for those who are devoted to the service of any god to indulge in the drinking of wine whilst they are under the immediate inspection of their Lord and King.
 The priests of the other deities are not so scrupulous in this respect, for they use it, though sparingly.”

 The southernmost state of India, Tamil Nadu, is well known for its caste system.
 The languages spoken here are related to ancient Egyptian and Proto-Saharan languages.
 Genetic studies have linked the people to Africa rather than to Asia.